philthephatman/awesome-hacking-lists/hackwith.md

 - [EvilAbigail](https://github.com/GDSSecurity/EvilAbigail) - Automated Linux evil maid attack
 - [Fireaway](https://github.com/tcstool/Fireaway) - Next Generation Firewall Audit and Bypass Tool
 - [volatility](https://github.com/volatilityfoundation/volatility) - An advanced memory forensics framework
-- [domainhunter](https://github.com/threatexpress/domainhunter) - Checks expired domains, bluecoat categorization, and Archive.org history to determine good candidates for phishing and C2 domain names
+- [domainhunter](https://github.com/threatexpress/domainhunter) - Checks expired domains for categorization/reputation and Archive.org history to determine good candidates for phishing and C2 domain names
 - [RaspiSecurity](https://github.com/erogol/RaspiSecurity) - Home Surveillance for Raspberry
 - [morphHTA](https://github.com/vysec/morphHTA) - morphHTA - Morphing Cobalt Strike's evil.HTA
 - [WordSteal](https://github.com/0x09AL/WordSteal) - This script will create a POC that will steal NTML hashes from a remote computer.
 Do not use this for illegal purposes.The author does not keep responsibility for any illegal action you do.